K2adir/ASP-Net-7-on-Mac-With-Docker-SQL-Server-Template/README.md

 Hello Mac users,
-aren't you tired of Microsoft's lack of proper documentation for mac users and how horrible the DX is?
+aren't you tired of Microsoft's lack of proper documentation for Mac users and how horrible the DX is?

-I'm so, I created this template.
+I know I am.
+Here you can have my ready to go template.

 The connection string is included in appsettings.json on purpose.